 “We’ve already had a couple of buyers to the property.” during the weekend of March 4, Armand said.
 There were a few buyers scheduled to see the property over the past weekend, she added.

-The sprawling property, now known as Sycamore Valley Ranch, was officially listed on the market on March 1 online, then March 3 in print and has undergone renovations since being relisted, Armand said.
+The sprawling property, now known as Sycamore Valley Ranch, was officially listed on the market on March 1 online and then in print two days later.
+It has undergone renovations since being relisted, Armand said.
 It still has some signature items from the Jackson days, like the famous Disney-style train station and Ferris Wheel.

 There is a separate guest house just off the main residence with another four units, all with full baths, separate entrances and HVAC.